3DFin/grid-graph/README.md

     the next vertex); the last value is always the total number of edges
  - `adj_vertices` - array of length _E_, indicating for each edge, its ending
     vertex

+Vertices of the grid are indexed in column-major order, that is consecutive vertices along the first dimension gets consecutive indices, then consecutive columns, and so on along further dimensions.

 Work possibly in parallel with OpenMP API